top of page

-JWM: Two pillows once shared with my former lover have covered with a delicate layer of copper leaf.
+JWM: Pillows once shared with a former lover have covered with a delicate layer of copper leaf.
 Over time, they will develop a green verdigris – a second skin.
 They will become different objects.

 The titled Laid has three possible interpretations firstly, 'laid' being the past participle of lay, referring to the indentations left by reclining bodies; second, 'laying leaf' is the technical term used in gilding for applying metal to a surface; finally, a tongue-in-cheek reference to the idiom 'getting laid'.